Tandem’s Control-IQ Hybrid Closed Loop Approved by the FDA

-JDRF President and CEO Aaron J. Kowalski, Ph.D, weighed in on the significance of this approval, saying “As part of our mission to improve the lives of those affected by T1D, JDRF has been a leader in artificial pancreas (AP) research for more than 15 years and partnered with the U.S. Food and Drug Administration (FDA) to establish regulatory pathways to ensure AP technology gets into the hands of people with T1D as quickly as possible… Until we find cures, we are continuing to support the development of new technologies and treatments to improve blood sugar management so people with T1D can live healthier and more manageable lives.”
+JDRF President and CEO Aaron J. Kowalski, Ph.D, weighed in on the significance of this approval, saying “As part of our mission to improve the lives of those affected by type 1 diabetes (T1D), JDRF has been a leader in artificial pancreas (AP) research for more than 15 years and partnered with the FDA to establish regulatory pathways to ensure AP technology gets into the hands of people with T1D as quickly as possible… Until we find cures, we are continuing to support the development of new technologies and treatments to improve blood sugar management so people with T1D can live healthier and more manageable lives.”

 Control-IQ builds on the Basal-IQ algorithm which was approved by the FDA last summer.
-Basal-IQ is a predictive low glucose suspend feature, which uses data from the Dexcom G6 CGM to predict what sugars will be, suspend insulin delivery when low glucose is predicted, and then automatically resumes insulin delivery once glucose levels begin to rise.
+Basal-IQ is a predictive low blood glucose suspend feature, which uses data from the Dexcom G6 Continuous Glucose Monitor (CGM) to predict what blood sugars will be, suspend insulin delivery when low blood glucose is predicted, and then automatically resumes insulin delivery once blood glucose levels begin to rise.

 Tandem is currently in the recruitment phase of a pediatric trial for Control-IQ and anticipates FDA approval for use in pediatrics (6 to 13 years) by the end of Summer 2020.